embarklabs/subspace/packages/docs/getting-started.md

 subspace.close();
 ```
 ::: warning What about subscriptions created with our observables?
-Any subscription created via the tracking methods must be unsubscribed manually (in the current version).
+`close()` will dispose any web3 subscription created when using a Subspace tracking method, however any subscription to an observable must still be unsubscribed manually.
+The npm package `subsink` can be used to clear all the observables' subscriptions at once.
 :::